LAYUP: Asynchronous decentralized gradient descent with LAYer-wise UPdates: Related Work

-\citet{nadiradze_2021_elastic} provides a theoretical framework to derive convergence guarantees for a wide variety of distributed methods. \citet{mishchenko_2022_asynchronousa} proposes a method of ``virtual iterates'' to provide convergence guarantees independent of delays.
+A standard framework for providing convergence in a setting such as ours is the Elastic Consistency framework \citep{nadiradze_2021_elastic}, which provides a theoretical framework for deriving convergence guarantees for a wide variety of distributed training methods.
+In particular, \citep{nadiradze_2021_elastic} show that the elastic consistency framework can be used to analyze decentralized algorithms, which makes it applicable to LayUp. \citet{mishchenko_2022_asynchronousa} proposed a method of ``virtual iterates'' to provide convergence guarantees independent of delays.
 More recently, \citet{even_2024_asynchronous} proposed a unified framework for convergence analysis of distributed algorithms based on the AGRAF framework.
-There have been lots of other analysis methods proposed for deriving convergence guarantees for asynchronous distributed SGD (see \citet{assran2020advances} for a survey).
-In our work, we propose an entirely novel framework that hasn't been used before based on stochastic differential equations, and provide convergence guarantees of the algorithm to a stationary distribution centered around the local optima of conventional BP.

-\textbf{Communication-efficient algorithms.} One of the bottlenecks when training on multiple devices or nodes in parallel is the synchronization step.
-The bigger or deeper the models get, the more time is consumed by synchronization.
-PowerSGD computes low-rank approximations of the gradients using power iteration methods.
-Poseidon \citep{poseidon} also factorizes gradients matrices but interleaves their communication with the backward pass. \citet{terngrad} and \citet{qsd} quantize gradients to make them lightweight for communication.
-Like \citet{poseidon}, we interleave the backward pass with gradients communication but without gradients averaging.
+In our work, we formally characterize the gradient bias introduced by our method and establish an upper bound on its magnitude using the elastic consistency framework \citep{nadiradze_2021_elastic}.